Cumbria's green festival story

 Image credit: Cumbria Action for Sustainability.

 - The 2019 festival events programme was attended by over 1000 people, representing a step change increase v. previous years.
-The high attendance and enthusiasm across the programme demonstrate a growing awareness of and interest in all aspects of sustainability, particularly as the full extent of the looming climate and ecological crisis become clear.
+The high attendance and enthusiasm across the programme demonstrate a growing awareness of and interest in all aspects of sustainability.

 - The scale of the festival programme necessarily needs to fit the available funding, balancing grant funding and sponsorship with additional income which can reasonably be raised from charging to attend selected events.

-- Festival promotion used a broad variety of media, and notably the rise of social media advertising (particularly Facebook) proved increasingly effectively, rather than the time and cost of distributing flyers, posters, etc.
+- Festival promotion has used a broad variety of media, and notably the rise of social media advertising (particularly Facebook) has proved increasingly effective, rather than the time and cost of distributing flyers, posters, etc.

 - Switching event feedback away from paper-based surveys to an online evaluation tool would be very beneficial.